-The library is only supported on devices with linux-armv7l and linux-x86_64 architectures.
-For other devices, use the Google Assistant Service instead.
+The library is only supported on hardware with linux-armv7l and linux-x86_64 architectures.
+For other hardware, use the Google Assistant Service instead.

 When trying to generate credentials with the authorization tool, the tool prompts you to visit a URL and sign in to your Google account.
 The page then displays an error message (for example, "Something went wrong").